 The main purpose of the study is to point out the ‘hypocrisy’ of being in favor of income redistribution while refusing to redistribute one’s own grades.
 The fact is, however, that this entire argument is based on fallacious reasoning, or more specifically, a false analogy.

-To make it easier for people living in countries that do not use the GPA system, let us stick with percentage points.
-Typically, grades are assigned a value between 0 and 100%.
-What this means is that if one’s percentage points were to be ‘redistributed’, this would detract from one’s final grade the exact amount of percentage points that were redistributed.
+Since some countries don’t use the GPA system, let’s stick with percentage points.
+Grades have a value between 0 and 100%.
+This means that ‘redistributing’ percentage points detracts from one’s final grade the exact amount of percentage points that were redistributed.
 This should be obvious.
-Let us think of the matter in utilitarian terms, with the assumption that each person assigns the same value to each percentage point.
-What this means is, that the top 10% lose utility in exactly the same proportion that the others gain that utility.
-This, however, goes against one’s natural sense of justice: why should one person be harmed so that other, undeserving, people gain?
-In economic terminology this sort of situation is known as Pareto optimality, which means that no one can gain without someone else losing.
+Let’s think of this in utilitarian terms, assuming each person assigns the same value to each percentage point.
+This means the top 10% lose utility in exactly the same proportion that the others gain that utility.
+But this goes against our natural sense of justice: why should one person be harmed so that other, undeserving, people gain?
+In economics we say this sort of situation is Pareto optimal: no-one can gain without someone else losing.

-Now let us imagine a slightly different, but still plausible scenario.
-Occasionally some schoolwork allows for bonus points, where if one scores over 100%, the extra percentage point(s) can be transferred to another paper.
-It is quite common for students to calculate exactly the grades they need on the remaining assignments and/or tests in their class in order to get the grade they want.
-So imagine that a student has amassed a very large number of bonus points—so many that even if she receives a zero on all of her subsequent assignments and tests, she will still receive a final grade of 100% in the course.
+Now let’s imagine a slightly different, but still plausible scenario.
+Some schoolwork gives bonus points, where if you score over 100%, you can transfer the extra percentage points to another paper.
+It’s common for students to calculate exactly the grades they need on their remaining assignments or tests in order to get the grade they want.
+So imagine a student has amassed a very large number of bonus points—so many that even if they get a zero on all of their subsequent assignments and tests, they will still get a final grade of 100%.

-It is this latter case which corresponds to the acquisition of income in the real world, rather than the case presented in the video.
-It is no doubt the case that anyone with a net worth of a million dollars would be able to live a relatively comfortable life without working, provided they do not concern themselves with extravagances.
-Even if a disaster occurred, e.g. one’s house caught on fire, one would still be able to make up the loss without needing to fear for one’s future financial security.
-In the same way, if a student has exactly the amount of bonus points to guarantee that he will have a final grade of 100%, he will be indifferent about any more bonus points that he is given; he loses nothing by having his extra percentage points redistributed, so he has no reason to object to redistribution.
-To return to economic terminology, the state of our fictitious economy prior to redistribution is not Pareto optimal: because the redistribution of extra bonus points (above the aforementioned threshold) does not harm the high-grade student, other, low-grade students can be made better off without making the high-grade student worse off.
+It’s this latter case that corresponds to income in the real world, not the case presented in the video.
+No doubt, a multimillionaire could live comfortably without working, as long as they avoid extravagance.
+Even if a disaster happened, they could make up the loss without fearing for their financial security.
+In the same way, if a student has enough bonus points to guarantee a final grade of 100%, they will be indifferent about receiving any more bonus points; they lose nothing by redistributing their extra percentage points, so have no reason to object to redistribution.
+Again, in economic terms, the state of this economy prior to redistribution is not Pareto optimal.
+Since redistributing extra bonus points (above the 100% threshold) doesn’t harm the high-grade student, therefore other, low-grade students can be made better off without making the high-grade student worse off.

-To drive home the point, the only way that the analogy expressed in the video would be applicable to real life would be if there were a maximum income, after which point taxation became 100% (with, perhaps, infrequent ‘bonuses’), which is obviously not the case.
+To drive home the point, the only way the analogy in the video would apply to real life would be if there were a maximum income, and after this, taxation was 100% (with, perhaps, infrequent ‘bonuses’).
+Obviously, this isn’t the case.

-Hence, the only relevant questions remaining to be asked about the data in our imaginary scenario are 1) whether the bonus points are the property of the top-grade student, to be used any way s/he wishes, as, e.g., in a scenario where bonus points can be spent on luxury goods; and 2) whether it is people’s own fault that they are unable to become wealthy, or whether society is ultimately to blame—i.e. to whose agency a given person’s poverty should be attributed.
-These, however, are at root metaphysical questions, the kind that philosophers have thought about for millenia, and for which no solution is likely forthcoming.
+Thus, the only relevant questions left about our imaginary scenario are: 1) whether the bonus points are the top-grade student’s property, to be used any way they wish—e.g., in a scenario where bonus points can be spent on luxury goods; and 2) whether it is people’s own fault that they can’t become wealthy, or whether society is to blame—i.e. whose agency is behind a given person’s poverty.
+Yet, these are at root metaphysical questions, the kind that philosophers have thought about for millenia, and for which no solution is likely forthcoming.
 So it would seem that much of the public debate about welfare revolves around different attempts of patching up various gaping holes in philosophy.
-Moreover, the particular type of attempt to which one gravitates is typically chosen without any conscious contemplation, but often more or less out of habit, i.e. by what views one has previously been exposed to.
+Moreover, the particular type of attempt a person gravitates to is typically chosen without any conscious contemplation, but often more or less out of habit, i.e. by what views they have previously been exposed to.

-Suffice it to say, then, that appeals to metaphysical concepts are insufficient to convince people of whether welfare is justified.
+In short, then, appeals to metaphysical concepts won’t likely convince people whether welfare is justified.
 In other words, the vast majority of public discourse on the topic of welfare can safely be thrown in the garbage without a second thought.
-If we hope to say anything meaningful at all about such issues, our best best would be to focus on empiricism, i.e. such questions as whether the value added by such measures (in terms of increased productivity, decreased need for health care, etc.) is sufficient to justify their cost.
+If we’d like to say anything meaningful at all about such issues, our best best would be to focus on empiricism, i.e. questions such as whether the value added by such measures (in terms of increased productivity, decreased need for health care, etc.) is enough to justify their cost.